RewadaAnilKumar/HR-Analytics---Employee-Attrition-Performance/README.md

 4. Develop targeted retention strategies for critical departments, age groups, and job roles.

+5. Implement initiatives to improve work-life balance, helping employees manage their professional and personal lives better.

 ## Tools Used
 Power BI: Used to create interactive reports and dashboards that visualize the data and insights.